Franklin-University-WEBD236/webd236-markdown/README.md

-# WEBD 236 forms example
+# WEBD 236 markdown example

-An example of forms processing for various kinds of data.
+An example of using markdown for rich text formatting without injection vulnerabilities.